mboate12/Biostatistics-Portfolio/SQL/SQL/README.md

 #  Hospital Ratings SQL Analysis

 ##  Project Overview
 This project uses real hospital data to explore how hospital types and states relate to their overall CMS quality ratings.
-It showcases beginner-level SQL skills like filtering, grouping, ordering, and basic aggregation.
+It includes SQL skills like filtering, grouping, ordering, and basic aggregation.

 ##  Queries Included
 1. Preview of the dataset